ZeusDB/zeusdb-vector-database/README.md

 ## ✨ Usage

-**ZeusDB** makes it easy to work with high-dimensional vector data using a fast, memory-efficient HNSW index.
+ZeusDB Vector Database makes it easy to work with high-dimensional vector data using a fast, memory-efficient HNSW index.
 Whether you're building semantic search, recommendation engines, or embedding-based clustering, the workflow is simple and intuitive.

 **Three simple steps**